Are Turkey flights and holidays cancelled after 7.8 earthquake?

 However, Turkey’s Adana Airport has been closed until further notice, the Demiroren news agency reported.

-There are no flights from the UK into Adana, which is 220km west of Gazientep, though it is served by domestic flights from tourism hubs Istanbul and Bodrum.
+Under normal circumstances, no direct flights operate between the UK and Adana, which is 220km west of Gazientep, though it is served by domestic flights from tourism hubs Istanbul and Bodrum.

 Crisis24 reported that Gazientep Airport, Hatay Airport and the seaport of Ceyhan have also been closed and operations suspended in the wake of the natural disaster.